ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Vegetator/1st Level/Thorny Spike.md

 	- *You use a thorny vine to attack a creature near its sprout.
 You can use a preexisting thorny vine or create a new one.*
 	- When you cast this psycast, you choose to either create a thorny vine or use an already created thorny vine.
 		- If you choose to create a thorny vine, the rest of this psycast carries out like normal.
 The thorny vine dies after its lifetime passes.
 		- If you choose to use an already created thorny vine, the vine must be within range of you, must have been created by you, and must still be alive.
-The target point becomes the chosen thorny vine and you lose some [[Neural Heat]].
+The target point becomes the chosen thorny vine, you lose some [[Neural Heat]].
 The thorny vine has its lifetime refreshed.
 	- Make a ranged attack against the target creature, adding your psycast ability modifier to the result.
 		- On a hit, the thorny vine deals piercing damage.
 - **Stats**: